zhenrys/zhenrys.github.io/_pages/about.md

 During my undergraduate studies, I took a broad range of **mathematics and statistics courses**, which strengthened my analytical thinking and honed my skills in mathematical modeling.
 These experiences also nurtured my ability for **independent learning** and sparked my passion for practical algorithms in computer science.

-My current academic interests center on **Computer Vision**, particularly **Vision–Language Models (VLMs)**.
+My current academic interests center on **Computer Vision**, particularly **Vision–Language Models (VLMs) and Reinforcement Learning**.
 I am actively exploring cutting-edge approaches in this area to deepen my understanding of multimodal intelligence.

 Beyond academics, I’m a **tech enthusiast** who enjoys keeping up with the latest digital innovations and gadgets.
 I’m also a **movie and TV series lover** — my all-time favorites include *Game of Thrones*, *The Lord of the Rings*, *Sherlock*, and *Star Wars*.
 In addition, I’m an avid **volleyball lover**.